yuahmed/dig245-on-the-grid/README.md

 Follow the prompt in Chapter 4 of Critical Web Design to create a responsive grid-based design.

 1. Start with the desktop layout first.
+1. Use a [layout grid for each device size](https://help.figma.com/hc/en-us/articles/360040450513-Create-layout-grids-with-grids-columns-and-rows) in Figma.
+See also [Everything you need to know about layout grids in Figma](https://www.figma.com/best-practices/everything-you-need-to-know-about-layout-grids/) by Thomas Lowry
 1. Use any grid-based site as inspiration.
 1. Add any text and images you like; for example [Lorem Ipsum](https://loremipsum.io/) or [alternatives](https://www.justinmind.com/blog/awesome-lorem-ipsum-alternatives/)
 1. After you have completed multiple versions of the desktop, complete the tablet and mobile layouts.